rust-windowing/winit/src/changelog/unreleased.md

 - On MacOS, fix building with `feature = "rwh_04"`.
 - On Web, pen events are now routed through to `WindowEvent::Cursor*`.
 - On macOS, fix panic when releasing not available monitor.
+- On MacOS, return the system theme in `Window::theme()` if no theme override is set.